-NOMINEE AGE YEAR FIRST BECAME DIRECTOR PRINCIPAL OCCUPATION DURING THE PAST FIVE YEARS Morris Goldfarb 45 1974 President and Chief Executive Officer of the Company.
-Served as either President or Vice President of the Company and its predecessors since its formation in 1974.
-Director of Grand Casinos, Inc. Aron Goldfarb 73 1974 Chairman of the Board of the Company.
-Served as either President or Vice President of the Company and its predecessors since its formation in 1974.
+NOMINEE AGE YEAR FIRST BECAME DIRECTOR PRINCIPAL OCCUPATION DURING THE PAST FIVE YEARS Morris Goldfarb 47 1974 Co-Chairman of the Board and Chief Executive Officer of the Company.
+Until April 1997, served as either President or Vice President of the Company and its predecessors since its formation in 1974.
+Director of Grand Casinos, Inc. and Wilsons The Leather Experts Inc. Aron Goldfarb 75 1974 Co-Chairman of the Board of the Company.
+Until December 1994, served as either President or Vice President of the Company and its predecessors since its formation in 1974.
 As of January 1, 1995, Mr. Goldfarb became a consultant to the Company.
-Lyle Berman 54 1989 Since February 1991, Chairman and Chief Executive Officer of Grand Casinos, Inc. From July 1987 to January 1991, President or Chairman of Berman Consulting Corporation.
-From March 1987 until November 1988, Chairman of the Board of Directors, President and Chief Executive Officer of Bermans Specialty Stores, Inc., a leather retailer.
-Chief Executive Officer and Director of Stratosphere Corporation, a gaming company, since 1994.
-Director of Casino Data Systems, Casino Hospitality Corp., Grand Casinos, Inc., Innovative Gaming Corporation of America and Mississippi Gaming Development Corp.
-Thomas J. Brosig 46 1992 Since August, 1994, Executive Vice President, Investor Relations of Grand Casinos, Inc. From May 1993 to August 1994, President of Grand Casinos, Inc. From February 1991 to May 1993, Chief Operating Officer of Grand Casinos, Inc. Director of Grand Casinos, Inc. and Game Financial Corporation.
-Alan Feller 54 1995 Executive Vice President, Treasurer and Secretary of the Company.
+Lyle Berman 56 1989 Since February 1991, Chairman and Chief Executive Officer of Grand Casinos, Inc. Since May 1994, Chairman and Chief Executive Officer of Rainforest Cafe Inc. Director of Grand Casinos, Inc., Innovative Gaming Corporation of America, New Horizon Kids Quest, Inc., Rainforest Cafe, Inc. and Wilsons The Leather Experts Inc. Thomas J. Brosig 48 1992 Mr. Brosig has been employed by Grand Casinos, Inc. for more than the past five years in various capacities and since September 1996 has served as its President.
+Director of Grand Casinos, Inc., Wilsons The Leather Experts Inc. and Famous Dave's of America.
+Alan Feller 56 1995 Executive Vice President, Treasurer and Secretary of the Company.
 Mr. Feller has served as Chief Financial Officer of the Company since January 1990 and Chief Operating Officer of the Company since July 1995.
-Carl Katz 56 1989 Executive Vice President of the Siena Leather division ('Siena') of the Company.
+Carl Katz 58 1989 Executive Vice President of the Siena Leather division ('Siena') of the Company.
 Mr. Katz has been an executive of Siena since 1981.
-Willem van Bokhorst 50 1989 Partner in the Netherlands Antilles law firm of Smeets Thesseling van Bokhorst Spigt for more than the past five years.
-Sigmund Weiss 75 1974 Certified public accountant since 1948.
+Willem van Bokhorst 52 1989 Partner in the Netherlands Antilles law firm of Smeets Thesseling van Bokhorst Spigt for more than the past five years.
+Sigmund Weiss 77 1974 Certified public accountant since 1948.
 Operated a general accounting practice for the past 35 years.
-Served as an accountant for the Common since its inception.
-George J. Winchell 70 1990 Retired as Senior Vice President of W.R.
+Served as an accountant for the Company since its inception.
+George J. Winchell 72 1990 Retired as Senior Vice President of W.R.
 Grace & Co. in 1994.
-Mr. Winchell joined W.R.
+Joined W.R.
 Grace & Co. in 1949 and held positions with the controller's office, the Specialty Chemicals Group, the Office of the President and the Retail Group.

 Aron Goldfarb and Morris Goldfarb are father and son, respectively.
-Carl Katz and Jeanette Nostra-Katz, Executive Vice President of the Company and of Siena, are married to each other.
+Carl Katz and Jeanette Nostra-Katz, Executive Vice President of Siena and President of the Company, are married to each other.

 The Board of Directors of the Company has several committees, including an Executive Committee, Audit Committee, Option Committee and Compensation Committee.
-During the fiscal year ended January 31, 1996, each director in office during such fiscal year attended not less than 75% of the aggregate number of meetings of the Board of Directors and of meetings of committees of the Board on which he served, except for Lyle Berman, Thomas J. Brosig, George J. Winchell and Willem van Bokhorst, each of whom missed one meeting.
-The Board of Directors held three meetings during the fiscal year ended January 31, 1996.
+During the fiscal year ended January 31, 1998, each director in office during such fiscal year attended not less than 75% of the aggregate number of meetings of the Board of Directors and of meetings of committees of the Board on which he served, except for Thomas J. Brosig, Willem van Bokhorst and George J. Winchell, each of whom missed one Board meeting.
+The Board of Directors held three meetings during the fiscal year ended January 31, 1998.

 The Executive Committee, composed of Morris Goldfarb, Aron Goldfarb and Carl Katz, is vested with the powers of the Board of Directors, to the fullest extent permitted by law, between meetings of the Board.
+The Executive Committee acted by unanimous written consent one time in the fiscal year ended January 31, 1998.